nicoleiocana/tpo-wiki/Writing-the-content.md

 **Links**

-Links are better done as \[linked words\](https://link), as it is easier to review them and simpler to read.
+* Links are better done as \[linked words\](https://link), as it is easier to review them and simpler to read.
+- External links:
-**Always prefer https links when available**, to protect the privacy of our readers.
+  * **Always prefer https links when available**, to protect the privacy of our readers.
+  * Make sure that the link is the shortest version possible, without suffixes like: `?ftag=COS-05-10aaa0b` or other random stuff.
+Take everything possible out of the link and leave it to its minimal (as long as functional) expression.

 **HTML**